-If you’re looking to elevate your sleeping experience, treat yourself with these sheets.
+If you’re looking to elevate your sleeping experience, we say you treat yourself with the Layla Bamboo Sheets.
 Considering we spend about a third of our 24-hour days sleeping, you might as well do it in style.
-These sheets are going to be best for those who like the feel of smooth, weighty, and somewhat silky sheets, tend to sweat at night, want to stay cool, and also help out the environment in the process.
+These sheets are going to be best for those who like the feel of smooth, weighty, and somewhat silky sheets.
+It will also be beneficial for those who tend to sweat at night, want to stay cool, and also help out the environment in the process.

 Get the kind of sleep you’ve only dreamed of with some help from our team of mattress experts.
 We personally test more than 175 of the best sleep solutions from over 60 leading brands on site, so you can be sure you’re getting unbiased reviews, fair comparisons and personalized recommendations.

 Buying Process For Layla Bamboo Sheets

 Once you purchase your Layla Bamboo Sheet Set, you can expect it to ship to you for free within three to six business days.
 Their facility is located in San Fernando, California, so there isn’t any international travel to wait on (assuming you live in the United States).
 From the day they arrive, you’ll have a 120-night trial period window to return them, which is a full four months.